 Looking forward: Atlanta is no stranger to the Seahawks' style of defense.
 After all, Falcons coach Dan Quinn helped craft it for both of Seattle's recent Super Bowl trips.
 I expect Quinn to get with coordinator Kyle Shanahan again and scheme up ways to counter their divisional-round opponent.
 Finally, Julio Jones will be a healthy option in that attack.

 Current record: 12-4

 Kansas City will host Pittsburgh in a divisional-round game this weekend.

-Looking forward: The quarterback Pittsburgh will see under center is totally different than the one it blew out in early October.
-Alex Smith is no longer Captain Checkdown; he has a host of dynamic receiving options that’ll present far more problems for the Steelers than Miami ever did.
-Can K.C. stop Le’Veon Bell enough times to get Tyreek Hill and Travis Kelce their touches?
+Looking forward: The quarterback Pittsburgh will see under center is totally different from the one it blew out in early October.
+Alex Smith is no longer Captain Checkdown; he has a host of dynamic receiving options that'll present far more problems for the Steelers than Miami ever did.
+Can K.C. stop Le'Veon Bell enough times to get Tyreek Hill and Travis Kelce their touches?

 2. Dallas Cowboys

 Current record: 13-3

 After a first-round bye, Dallas will host Green Bay in a classic NFC playoff pairing.